tars/tars/README.md

 `gulp clean-all` — clean dev and build directories.

 `gulp dev` — development task.
 Create compiled project and watch for changes in project's files.
-Call clean-dev and build -public.
+Call clean-dev and build-dev.

-`gulp build-public` — just generate public version of project.
+`gulp build-dev` — just generate public version of project.

 `gulp build` — create build version of project.
-You have to generate dev version at first (use gulp dev or gulp build-public).
+You have to generate dev version at first (use gulp dev or gulp build-dev).

 File structure
 --------------